Bruce Emmerling writes about the city of Baltimore and the homeless.

 Looking forward, the community is really an experiment.
 This is the first time in Baltimore city’s history that a homeless population has been running their own community or space with minimal oversight.
 In the beginning, more than a few onlookers predicted the community would close within a week.
 They were wrong.
 Now going forward, the residents can show what is possible and become a model for other cities.

-For Those That Wish To Donate: A List of Needed Items Is Presented Below
+For Those That Wish to Donate: A List of Needed Items

 Water (drinking bottles)